jeremylynch83/drjeremylynch/_combined_master.md

 Staying in hospital after aneurysm treatment allows doctors to monitor closely for complications such as stroke, seizures, or bleeding.
 It also gives time to manage pain effectively and care for the surgical or access site wound.
 The hospital stay supports early mobilisation and recovery in a safe environment, while also ensuring that plans for discharge and follow-up care are properly arranged.

 For **endovascular treatment**, the average stay is about **one day**.
 Many patients go home the following morning, once routine scans and checks confirm that everything is stable.
+However, if the treatment has complications then hospital stays can be longer.
 There may be some discomfort at the groin or wrist access site, but this usually settles quickly.
 Patients can mobilise soon after treatment and often return to normal activities within days.
 Returning to work is sometimes possible within the same week if recovery is smooth.

 For **surgical clipping**, the hospital stay is usually **about a week**.
 This longer stay is because open surgery is more invasive, involves a wound in the skull, and requires closer monitoring as the body heals.
-Recovery takes longer.
 In the first days, swelling and bruising of the face are common and can temporarily close the eyes.
-Headaches are frequent.
+Headaches can also develop.
 Some patients notice the **bone flap** (the piece of bone replaced after surgery) feels like it moves, but this is not dangerous and heals securely.
 The chewing muscle can be sore, making it harder to open the mouth or chew for a few months.
 These symptoms usually improve within six months.
 Most people need a few weeks to months off work.
 Going back earlier is possible but can lead to more fatigue.
+If complications develop, similar to endovascular therapy, hospital stays can be longer.

 ## What about ruptured aneurysms?